cfw-guide/ios.cfw.guide/docs/en_US/guides/sideloading-apps.md

 ::: tip

-AltDaemon, which utilizes AltStore, is only compatible with iOS 12.2 and newer.
+AltDaemon, which utilizes AltStore, is only compatible with iOS 13 and newer.
+AltDaemon may also work on rootless iOS 15 and 16.

 :::